 A native of San Clemente, California, Netherby-Sewell was a standout at San Clemente High School and for the Laguna Beach Volleyball Club.

-She is married to James Sewell, a Special Assistant to the Athletics staff at Fresno State and a native of Long Island, N.Y.
-The Sewells welcomed their first child, son Walter, in January 2012.
+She is married to James Sewell, Assistant Director of Development at Fresno State and a native of Long Island, N.Y.
+The Sewell's welcomed their first child in 2012 and second in 2015.